seanchrismurphy/cleansema/README.md

 # cleansema

 ## Overview
 The cleansema package is designed to perform the initial cleaning of data collected using the SEMA smartphone application.
-All you need to do is use the `clean_sema` function in R by pointing it at the directory containing your raw data, and it will save clean, processed data as output.
+All you need to do is use the `clean_sema` function in R by pointing it at the directory containing your raw data, and it will give clean, processed data as output.

 ## Use
 You'll first want to install R and Rstudio (see [here](https://www.researchgate.net/publication/316678011_A_Psychologist's_Guide_to_R]) for a quick walkthrough of that process, which is quite simple.)